ddavydov-dev/personal/src/content/blog/diving-into-astro/diving-into-astro.md

 Astro can read .md files and render its content.
 We see it as Content.
 That component we use in our template with title and date of publishing

-In the end let’s add styles to our .md posts using this guide - [link](https://docs.astro.build/en/recipes/tailwind-rendered-markdown/#setting-up-tailwindcsstypography)
+In the end let’s add styles to our .md posts using this [guide](https://docs.astro.build/en/recipes/tailwind-rendered-markdown/#setting-up-tailwindcsstypography)

 ```bash
 npm install -D @tailwindcss/typography